1758 - Austrian invasion of Saxony

 - 17 sqns cantoned in the neighbouring villages

-By May 4, the Austrian FML Count Maquire was at Niemes (present-day Mimoň) with his corps (Prinz Savoyen Dragoons, Bretlach Cuirassiers, Trautmansdorf Cuirassiers, Modena Cuirassiers, Marschall Infantry, Platz Infantry, Salm Infantry, Sincère Infantry and 300 Grenzer light troops).
+By May 4, the Austrian FML Count Maquire was at Niemes (present-day Mimoň) with the main body of Serbelloni’s Army (Prinz Savoyen Dragoons, Bretlach Cuirassiers, Trautmansdorf Cuirassiers, Modena Cuirassiers, Marschall Infantry, Platz Infantry, Salm Infantry, Sincère Infantry and 300 Grenzer light troops).

-On May 5, Maquire's Corps marched to Budin where it arrived on May 7.
+On May 5, Maquire's Corps marched to Budin (present-day Budyně nad Ohří) where it arrived on May 7.

 On May 11, Maquire's Corps reached Laun (present-day Louny).